 What Will Happen?

-Steps in genetic counseling include:
+Steps in prenatal genetic counseling include:

-What If I Carry a Genetic Disorder?
+What if I Carry a Genetic Disorder?

-Review Date: 5/31/2012
+Review Date: 1/28/2020

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.